hashicorp/vault/website/source/docs/secrets/databases/index.html.md

     password           8cab931c-d62e-a73d-60d3-5ee85139cd66
     username           v-root-e2978cd0-
     ```
 ## Custom Plugins

 This secrets engine allows custom database types to be run through the exposed
 plugin interface.
 Please see the [custom database
 plugin](/docs/secrets/databases/custom.html) for more information.

+## Password Generation

+Password generation for both static and dynamic database credentials occurs via the ''GetPassword()'' function.
+For static credentials, the ''SetCredentials()''function is also used on the output of ''GetPassword().''

+Please see the [DB plugin credentials source code](https://github.com/hashicorp/vault/blob/master/sdk/database/dbplugin/database.pb.go) for more information.

 ## API